t-davidson/SOC542/2023/github_setup.md

 You will see a window pop up and then you will return to RStudio.
 If you look in the `Files` pane you should see the files from the course.
 You should also see a tab titled `Git` at the top.
 Now, whenever there is an update to the course, all you need to do is click the downwards facing green arrow to "pull" the files onto your computer.

+## Using Github for homework assignments

+We will be using something called Github Classroom for the homework assignments.Each homework assignment will be a separate Github repository, where each student gets a personal version.
+You will need to clone this repository using the same process as in Step 6.
+You can then submit your solutions by committing changes and pushing them to your repository.

 ## On projects

 Over the course of the semester you will likely have multiple different Github repositories (main course repo, homeworks, papers).